-Annual bonuses are intended to focus the executive's energy onto areas deemed to be in need of improved performance and to reward the executives for the achievement of specific objectives that are deemed to be important to the ongoing success of the Company.
+Annual bonuses are intended to focus the executive's energy into improving corporate performance based on priorities set by the Board and to reward the executives for the achievement of specific objectives that are deemed to be important to the ongoing success of the Company.
 Annual bonuses are relative to a percentage of base salary.
-Target bonuses for executives were 50%, 40%, 37%, 33% and 30% for the Chief Executive Officer, the Chief Operating Officer, the Chief Financial Officer, the Vice President-Marketing and Sales and the Vice President-Legal, respectively.
+Target bonuses for executives were 80%, 56%, 48%, 48% and 48% for the Chief Executive Officer, the Chief Operating Officer, the Chief Financial Officer, the Vice President-Wireless and the Vice President-Cable, respectively.
 Annual bonuses for salaried employees, including the named executive officers, have been based upon the achievement of a combination of company-wide financial and service performance goals and achievement of individual objectives.
-For 2012, the company-wide objectives represented 80% of the total target for all named executive officers except for the Vice President-Legal, and individual achievement by those executives in certain pre-determined areas of focus represented 20% of the total target.
-For the Vice President-Legal, the company-wide objectives represented 100% of the total target.
+For 2014, the company-wide objectives represented 80% of the total target for all named executive officers, and individual achievement by those executives in certain pre-determined areas of focus represented 20% of the total target.
 Individual objectives for the Chief Executive Officer and the Chief Operating Officer were established by the independent directors.
-Individual objectives for the Chief Financial Officer and other named executive officers were established by the Chief Executive Officer.
-Each officer's actual bonus can range up to 150% of the target bonus for exceeding all of the goals and objectives reflected in a given year's plan.
+Individual objectives for the Chief Financial Officer were established by the Chief Executive Officer's actual bonus can range up to 150% of the target bonus for exceeding all of the goals and objectives reflected in a given year's plan.
 The actual bonus can also range as low as zero in the event there is a failure to achieve any of the goals or objectives, or additional effort is not required to achieve the objectives, in a given year's plan.

-For 2012, company-wide performance goals consisted of three components for all named executives except the Vice President-Legal, whose goals consisted of two components.
-The largest component, representing 70% of the total target for the Chief Executive Officer and the Chief Operating Officer, 60% of the total target for the Chief Financial Officer and the Vice President-Marketing and Sales, and 75% of the total target for the Vice President-Legal, was a financial objective based on growth in adjusted operating income, which the Company believes is a key driver to creating long-term shareholder value.
-Adjusted operating income was defined as operating income before depreciation and amortization, excluding accrued expenses for the current year's incentive plan and expenses relating to the Supplemental Executive Retirement Plan.
+For 2014, company-wide performance goals consisted of three components for all named executives.
+The first component, representing 70% of the total target for the Chief Executive Officer and the Chief Operating Officer, 60% of the total target for the Chief Financial Officer, and 10% of the total target for the Vice President-Wireless and the Vice President-Cable, was a financial objective based on adjusted operating income, which the Company believes is a key driver to creating long-term shareholder value.
+Adjusted operating income was defined as operating income before depreciation and amortization (OIBDA), excluding accrued expenses for the current year's incentive plan and expenses relating to the Supplemental Executive Retirement Plan.

-The target levels of adjusted operating income for the named executive officers were: a minimum of approximately \$101.8 million (below which no bonus would be earned on this component); a goal of approximately \$103.9 million (which represented 100% achievement toward this component); and a high of approximately \$105.9 million (which represented 150% achievement, and beyond which no additional bonus would be earned on this component).
-The independent directors set the \$103.9 million goal after taking into account the Company's operating budget for 2012 and the Company's 2011 adjusted operating income.
-The 2012 goal represented approximately a 16.6% increase over 2011's adjusted operating income, which was \$89.1 million.
-The maximum threshold of \$105.9 million represented approximately an 18.9% increase over 2011's adjusted operating income, and was viewed as evidencing high achievement given the economic environment.
+The target levels of adjusted operating income for the named executive officers were: a minimum of approximately \$123.8 million (below which no bonus would be earned on this component); a goal of approximately \$126.3 million (which represented 100% achievement toward this component); and a high of approximately \$128.7 million (which represented 150% achievement, and beyond which no additional bonus would be earned on this component).
+The independent directors set the \$126.3 million goal after taking into account the Company's operating budget for 2014 and the Company's 2013 adjusted operating income.
+The 2014 goal represented approximately a 5.7% increase from 2013's adjusted operating income, which was \$119.4 million.
+The maximum threshold of \$128.7 million represented approximately a 7.8% increase over 2013's adjusted operating income, and was viewed as evidencing high achievement.

-In 2012, adjusted operating income was affected by a number of unusual items.
-Calculated with the exclusions described above and after considering the unusual items and other favorable financial accomplishments in 2012, it was determined by the Company's independent directors that the \$101.8 million minimum threshold had been met, resulting in a 50% achievement for the financial objective.
+Calculated with the exclusions described above, the 2014 adjusted operating income was \$131.8 million.
+Based upon these results and after considering whether any unusual items impacted the financial accomplishments in 2014, it was determined by the Company's independent directors that the \$128.7 million maximum threshold had been exceeded, resulting in a 150% achievement for the financial objective.